entando/entando-docs/vuepress/docs/tutorials/README.md

 # Tutorials Overview

-::: tip Entando Simplifies the Development of Modern Apps:
+::: tip Entando simplifies the development of modern apps:

 1. Built using modern JavaScript frameworks
 2. Backed by microservices deployed in containers, and